 Cost-Effective

-Transacting with Tether can be more cost-effective than traditional banking methods, especially international transfers.
+Transacting with Tether can be more cost-effective than traditional banking methods, especially for international transfers.
 It eliminates the need for intermediary banks and reduces transaction fees.

 Confidence in the Stability of Tether